 Did you know… if you just do not care for fish, use flaxseed oil, canola oil and walnuts in your dishes…all good plant sources for omega-3s.

 - 2 Tbls soy sauce

 - 1 Clove garlic, peeled and smashed or chopped

 - 1/2 – 1 Tbls horseradish sauce, if you want your salmon on the spicy side.

 - Two – four center-cut wild salmon fillets, skinned if desired

-I welcome your feedback and comments.
+Click here to read my blog “Seasons of New England Part 4″ where I share a few favorite recipes using pure maple syrup.
 Have a specific question or recipe request?
 I’ll be happy to research and find an answer.